storybookjs/ember/docs/sharing/design-integrations.md

 The core feature of the [Storybook Connect](https://www.figma.com/community/plugin/1056265616080331589/Storybook-Connect) Figma plugin is the ability to connect your existing components, variants, and instances to Storybook stories.

-To link your components with Storybook stories, navigate to the story published on Chromatic, ensure that you're using the correct branch, and copy the link.
+To link your components with Storybook stories, navigate to the story published on Chromatic (be sure that you're using the correct branch) and copy the link.

-In Figma, open the plugin and paste the URL.
+In Figma, select the component, open the plugin, and paste the URL.

 ![Story linked in Figma](./figma-plugin-paste-url.png)